-Held at Eagle Farm Racecourse in late May or early June each year, the Group 1 Queensland Oaks is the premier staying race for three-year-old fillies staged during the Brisbane Winter Racing Carnival.
+Held in late May or early June each year, the Group 1 Queensland Oaks is the premier staying race for three-year-old fillies staged during the Brisbane Winter Racing Carnival.

-The last female Classic before the end of season's major action, the Group 1 race attracts some of the smartest performers to Eagle Farm chasing a prize fund of $400,000 each year.
+The last female Classic before the end of season’s major action, the Group 1 race attracts some of the smartest performers to Queensland each year.

-It is a set-weights race staged over the staying distance of 2400m and is the feature race on the opening day of Eagle Farm's carnival with the earlier meetings during the Brisbane Winter Racing Carival having been staged at Doomben Racecourse.
+It is a set-weights race staged over the staying distance of 2400m and is now staged at Doomben Racecourse on the same day as the Group 1 Kingsford-Smith Cup (1300m) during the Brisbane Winter Racing Carnival.

 The traditional lead-up race to the Queensland Oaks is the Group 3 Doomben Roses over 2000m, staged at Doomben Racecourse two weeks earlier.
 Ethereal and Scarlett Lady are the most recent fillies to have completed the Doomben Roses-Queensland Oaks double.